dwarvesf/playbook/engineering/error.md

 // We can reuse:
 //   gerr.ErrSvcAuthRequired.Err()
 //
-// There's some error type:
-//  - Internal error: start from `InternalCodeCustom`
+// There's some error //  - Internal error: start from `InternalCodeCustom`
 //  - Service error: start from `ServiceCodeCustom`
 //  - Business error: start from `BusinessCodeCustom`
 //